Rothwell and Milbourne's Garage

-Sadly Dorothy's brother Leslie Milbourne Lt in the 7th Service Bn, Loyal North Lancashire Regiment was shot by a sniper and died 10th July 1916 at No 7 Stationary hospital Boulogne while on active service, during the First World War.
-Click to find his story and photograph on the Manchester University Roll of Honour web site.
+Sadly Dorothy's brother Leslie Milbourne Lt in the 7th Service Bn, Loyal North Lancashire Regiment, was shot by a sniper and died on 10th July 1916 at No 7 Stationary Hospital Boulogne, while on active service during the First World War.
+His story and photograph can be found on the Manchester University Roll of Honour web site.

 Dorothy did not marry again and died at Stockport Cheshire in 1971.

-Steven's Directory of 1925 records Bernard B Slater as the next proprietor of Rothwell and Milbourne at the Central Garage and at Cowleigh Garage, but he was not to last, and we have been unable to identify who he was.
-Do you know?
+Stevens Directory of 1925 recorded Bernard B Slater as the next proprietor of Rothwell and Milbourne at the Central Garage and at Cowleigh Garage, but he was not to last as the business was soon acquired by Arthur MacVitie.

 Arthur Linnell MacVitie

-Arthur Linnell MacVitie acquired the business in 1926 continuing to trade as Rothwell and Milbourne.
-Prior to that he had worked for Shellmex, a division of the powerful Shell oil company.
+Arthur Linnell MacVitie acquired the business in 1926, continuing to trade as Rothwell and Milbourne.
+Prior to that he had worked for Shellmex, a division of the powerful Shell oil company, which locally distributed petrol and oil products.
 He was a Fellow of the Institute of Motor Trade (FIMT) which is now known as the IMI.
 In the 1930s St James Garage in West Malvern joined the group.

 Arthur was born on 20 Dec 1893 at Aston, Warwickshire and died in 1970 at Ledbury; he was the son of Walter MacVitie and Esther Linnell.
-In WWI Arthur had served as a private in the Labour Corps, where he probably increased his knowledge of motor vehicles.
-After the war Arthur joined Shellmex and in 1920 married Nellie Dorothy Castle at Worcester.
+In WWI Arthur had served as a private in the Labour Corps, where he likely increased his knowledge of motor vehicles.
+In 1920 he married Nellie Dorothy Castle at Worcester.